wesleykg/1kp_workflow/README.md

 #### Codes

 * For 1kp assemblies, use assigned 4-letter code
-* For annotated genomes, use first two letters of genus and first two letters of species
+* For annotated genomes, use first three letters of genus and first two letters of species